 On May 15, 2020, the Company and the Scripps Research Institute ("Scripps Research") entered into a Research Funding and Option Agreement (the "Scripps Agreement"), pursuant to which the Company had agreed to provide Scripps Research an aggregate of up to \$3.0 million to fund research relating to advancing the pre-clinical development of XCART.
 The research funding was payable by the Company to Scripps Research on a quarterly basis in accordance with a negotiated budget, which provided for an initial payment of approximately \$300,000 on the date of the Scripps Agreement and subsequent quarterly payments of approximately \$300,000 over a 27-month period.
 Under the Scripps Agreement, Scripps Research had granted the Company a license within the Field (as defined in the Scripps Agreement) to any Patent Rights or Technology (as defined in the Scripps Agreement) under the terms of that certain license agreement with Scripps Research, dated February 25, 2019, assigned to the Company on March 1, 2019.
-Additionally, the Company had the option to acquire a worldwide exclusive license to Scripps Research 's rights in the Technology (as defined in the Scripps Agreement) purposes during the performance of the research program contemplated by the Scripps Agreement, solely for the Company's internal research purposes during the performance of the research program contemplated by the Scripps Research additional funding under the Scripps Agreement.
+Additionally, the Company had the option to acquire a worldwide exclusive license to Scripps Research's rights in the Technology or Patent Rights not already licensed to the Company, as well as a non-exclusive, royalty-free, non-transferrable license to make and use Scripps Research Technology (as defined in the Scripps Agreement) solely for the Company's internal research purposes during the performance of the research program contemplated by the Scripps Agreement.
+During the second quarter of 2022, the parties mutually agreed to terminate additional funding under the Scripps Agreement.
 As a result, Scripps Research agreed to continue to perform work under the agreement until funding previously advanced was expended.
 The Company paid \$2.4 million to Scripps Research under this agreement through December 31, 2022.
 There were no amounts recognized as an advance payment or accrued under this agreement as of December 31, 2022.
-As of December 31, 2021, approximately \$0.2 million had been recognized as an advance payment under this agreement and other.
+As of December 31, 2021, approximately \$0.2 million had been recognized as an advance payment under this agreement and was included in prepaid expenses and other.